 Who should consider Chemistry?

 Those who are looking towards the wide range of chemistry-related higher education courses including medicine, chemistry, biochemistry, forensic science, environmental science, veterinary science, pharmacy, optometry, dentistry, nursing, physiotherapy and food science.

 Subjects that support Chemistry include Biology, Physics and Maths.
 However if Chemistry is your only science it will give you useful breadth.

-Entrance requirements are a minimum of a grade BB in GCSE Science/Additional Science or grades BBB in Triple Science.
-A minimum of a grade B in higher tier Maths is also required.
+Entrance requirements are a minimum of a grade 66 in Combined Science or grades 666 in Triple Science.
+A minimum of a grade 6 in higher tier Maths is also required.